Triggs02/FABE_WirelessNetworkCommApp/README.md

 chmod +x install_libraries.sh
 ```

 3. Run the bash shell 'install_libaries.sh' to install all necessary dependencies used to make the 'WirelessNetworkApp' run properly.
+Two sub-directories titled "Data_Collected_Offline" and "Temp_Data_Collected" should have been created after running this script.
+If they have not been, then they must be created in the root directory.

 ```bash
 ./install_libraries.sh